Motor banner for tanzer 22 page

-I was finally ready to take her out for the first time
+I was finally ready to take my boat out for the first time.
+The weather was glorious and I was psyched up.

-The rigging was up and checked, the sail was on and checked.
+The rigging and the sail was on and checked.
 My smallest jib was ready to be put on.
 The main sheet was happily attached to the floor.
 It was a beautiful day with a gentle wind, I was ready!!

 The Tanzer 22 Motor Saga Continues

-Our club is protected by a hill and so there is often not much wind to get out, so we use motors to get out to the lake out of the breakwater.
+Our club is protected by a hill and so there is often not much wind to get out of the harbour, so we use motors to get out to the lake out of the breakwater.

 The motor that came with the boat was a bit tired, but mainly I don't have much experience with outboards.
 This is a long winded way of saying that I simply could not get the motor going.
 I pulled, I choked, I pulled, I flooded, I waited, I pulled, nothing doing.

 I decided to go for broke and replace the motor.
 This again was a concentrated learning experience.
-I finally settled on a 6 horse power Mercury 4 stroke.
-It was interesting to find out that Nissan, Tohatsu and Mercury 4, 5, and 6 horse power are essentially the same motor except for the decals.
-They use the same block for the 3 powers and change the carburator.
+After much research, I finally settled on a 6 horse power Mercury 4 stroke.
+It was interesting to find out that Nissan, Tohatsu and Mercury 4, 5, and 6 HP are essentially the same motor except for the decals.
+They use the same block for the 3 powers and change the carburetor.
 This means that the weight is the same for these as well.
 Price is different based on brand and probably service.

 I found a Mercury on sale at the end of the season for the same price as Tohatsu and Nissan and took it home.

 I put it on the motor mount, tied it to the boat, put on the key and checked that everything was fine.
-I had installed the mainsail and was finally ready to take my little boat out for its first SAIL finally!!
+I was finally ready to take my little boat out for her first SAIL finally!!

 New Tanzer 22 Motor